Christian Gerhaher: Career

-In 2009, he was awarded the Rheingau Musikpreis of the Rheingau Musik Festival.
+In 2009, he was awarded the Rheingau Musik Preis of the Rheingau Musik Festival.
 He appeared at the festival in 2010 with Gerold Huber to celebrate Gustav Mahler's 150th birthday, singing Sieben Lieder aus letzter Zeit (Seven Songs of Latter Days) and from Das Lied von der Erde the movements Der Einsame im Herbst (The lonely one in Autumn) and Der Abschied (The Farewell).
 In 2011 they performed the composer's Lieder eines fahrenden Gesellen, Des Knaben Wunderhorn and Kindertotenlieder.

 In 2010, he was awarded the Midem special prize "male vocalist".

 He had his debut at Covent Garden London in 2010 in Richard Wagner's opera Tannhäuser and received the Laurence Olivier Award for Outstanding Achievement in Opera for his performance as Wolfram in March 2011.

 He is a professor in the Hochschule für Musik und Theater, München.